 In the furtherance of its goal to improve the guidance documents that Federal agencies develop and issue, the Bulletin is reinforced by the principal provision in Executive Order 13422, which the President issued, also on January 18th.
-Through an amendment to Executive Order 12866, which President Clinton issued in 1993, the recent executive order provides for a relatively informal process whereby some - but by no means all - of the "significant guidance documents" that are developed by Federal agencies will be submitted to OMB for interagency review.
+Through an amendment to Executive Order 12866, which President Clinton issued in 1993, the recent executive order provides for a relatively informal process whereby Federal agencies will submit to OMB, for interagency review, some - but by no means all - of the "significant guidance documents" that they develop.

 It is important to underscore the point that this amendment provides for an opportunity for interagency review, and therefore that guidance documents are not treated the same as regulations.
 When he issued Executive Order 12866 in 1993, President Clinton directed agencies to submit the drafts of all of their "significant" regulations to OIRA for review (subject to certain limited exceptions).
-By contract, agencies are not required under the recent amendments to submit all of their "significant" guidance documents to OMB for review.
+By contrast, agencies are not required under the recent amendments to submit all of their "significant" guidance documents to OMB for review.
 Instead, the recent executive order requires agencies to inform OMB of upcoming significant guidance documents, which thereby provides an opportunity for interagency review to occur.